jemmyw/aha.nvim/README.md

 # Auth

-You have have downloaded the aha client from https://github.com/aha-app/aha-cli and authed:
+You need to have downloaded the aha client from https://github.com/aha-app/aha-cli and authed:

 ```sh
 $ npm install -g aha-cli